Need Pest Control?

 While you can find a centipede in most environments, millipedes prefer moist habitats and won’t generally be seen in dry places.

 Both centipedes and millipedes breathe through little holes, or spiracles, on the sides of their bodies.
 They also have no direct reproductive organs.
 Their vision is poor to practically nonexistent, meaning they rely on other senses, such as the feeling of vibrations.
-Both of them grow by shedding their external skeletons.
-Every time they moult in their youth, they add new segments to their bodies, as well as new pairs of legs.

 Behaviour-wise, centipedes and millipedes are most active at night, so it’s rare to see them out and about during the day.
-You can find both of them on every continent, except Antarctica, and they live exclusively on land.
+You can find both of them on every continent except Antarctica, and they live exclusively on land.
 However, one species of giant centipede has been found to swim.

-So, now you know the similarities and the differences between centipedes and millipedes.
+So, now you know the similarities and differences between centipedes and millipedes.
 If you want to know a little more, keep on reading!
 We will now cover more specifics about each of these creepy crawlies’ characteristics.
 Let’s get right to it!

 A centipede is an arthropod that belongs to the class Chilopoda.
 They are terrestrial and nocturnal creatures.
 They are quite flexible and are known for their quick speed.

-Centipedes have elongated, flattened bodies.
+Centipedes have elongated flattened bodies.
 They are golden or chestnut brown in colour.
 Their bodies are segmented, and they have long antennae on their head.

 Each body segment has only one pair of legs.
 Their legs spread outwards, away from the body.
 Centipedes have modified front legs that resemble mouthparts.
-Their tips have venomous claws, called forcipules.
+Their tips have venomous claws called forcipules.
 The last pair of centipede legs trails behind their bodies.

 Since they are carnivorous predators, they have large jaws, which they use to kill their prey.